Salvatore Giuliano: Historical context and interpretation

 Non-academic authors vary widely in their assessment of Giuliano.

 Michael Stern's first impression of the bandit was "Errol Flynn portraying Pancho Villa".
 Gavin Maxwell pointed out that Giuliano was a romantic, hankering after justice from an early age—the bandit's favorite author, Emilio Salgari, made a career from idealistic, romantic novels, and Giuliano was still reading them in his twenties living rough in the mountains.
 Gaia Servadio sees the bandit as a tool of the Mafia, whose notoriety and success were not the product of his personal qualities, but entirely a function of his mafioso protectors.
 She judges that he was easily eliminated once the protectors withdrew their support.
-For John Dickie, the "truth" of Giuliano resides not in his character, but in the tangle of power and politics that enmeshed his life—centered on the Mafia.
+For John Dickie, the "truth" of Giuliano resides not in his character, but in the tangle of power and politics that enmeshed his life, centred on the Mafia.
 Natalia Danesi Murray described Giuliano as a "theatrical megalomaniac."

 The academics Monte Finkelstein and Eric Hobsbawm both emphasize Giuliano's historical role as an instrument of the existing power elite of Sicily.
 Finkelstein characterizes him as, "a tool of the landowners and conservatives... manipulated to slaughter innocent peasants in the name of halting Communism."
-Hobsbawm notes ambiguity and naivete' in Giuliano's political role:
+Hobsbawm notes ambiguity and naivete in Giuliano's political role:

 Giuliano became the plaything of political forces he did not understand, when he allowed himself to become the military leader of the (Mafia-dominated) Sicilian Separatists.
 The one obvious fact about the men who used him and threw him away is that their conception of an independent Sicily was very different from his, which was certainly closer to that of the organized peasants whose May Day meeting he massacred at the Portella della Ginestra in 1947.

 Hobsbawm classifies Giuliano as a "social bandit", which he defines as "peasant outlaws whom the lord and state define as criminals, but who remain within peasant society, and are considered by their people as heroes, as champions, avengers, fighters for justice, perhaps even leaders of liberation, and in any case men to be admired, helped and supported."
 He further defines Giuliano as a member of the "noble robbers" subset of social bandits—Robin Hood being the prototype.